Spitting

-Spitting in public is currently considered rude and a social taboo in many parts of the world including the West, while in some other parts of the world it is considered more socially acceptable.
+Spitting in public is considered rude, disgusting, and a social taboo in many parts of the world including the West, while in some other parts of the world it is considered more socially acceptable.

 Spitting upon another person, especially onto the face, is a global sign of anger, hatred, disrespect or contempt.
 It can represent a "symbolical regurgitation" or an act of intentional contamination.

+Cultural attitudes

-In the Western world
+Western world

 Social attitudes towards spitting have changed greatly in Western Europe since the Middle Ages.
-Then, frequent spitting was part of everyday life, and at all levels of society, it was thought ill-mannered to suck back saliva to avoid spitting.
-By the early 1700s, spitting had become seen as something which should be concealed, and by 1859 it had progressed to being described by at least one etiquette guide as "at all times a disgusting habit."
+By the early 18th century, spitting had become seen as something which should be concealed, and by 1859 it had progressed to being described by at least one etiquette guide as "at all times a disgusting habit."
 Sentiments against spitting gradually transitioned from being included in adult conduct books to so obvious as to only appear in guides for children to not be included in conduct literature even for children "because most [Western] children have the spitting ban internalized well before learning how to read."

-Spittoons were used openly during the 19th century to provide an acceptable outlet for spitters.
-Spittoons became far less common after the influenza epidemic of 1918, and their use has since virtually disappeared, though each justice of the Supreme Court of the United States continues to be provided with a personal cuspidor.
+Spittoons (also known as cuspidors) were used openly during the 19th century to provide an acceptable outlet for spitters.
+Spittoons became far less common after the influenza epidemic of 1918, and their use has since virtually disappeared, though each justice of the Supreme Court of the United States continues to be provided with a personal one.